Ganni & Richie Shazam Team Up To Support The Black Trans Community

-Pride month may be over, but, to continue celebrating and supporting the Black LGBTQIA+ community beyond June, fashion brand Ganni teamed up with Queens-born queer photographer, artist, and activist Richie Shazam to release two of Shazam’s prints on the fashion brand’s website.
-Every penny from the sales of the prints, which are available while supplies last starting Tuesday, will be divided between The Marsha P. Johnson Institute and FOR THE GWORLS, two organizations that are fighting to protect the Black transgender community.
+Pride month may be over, but, to continue celebrating and supporting the Black LGBTQIA+ community beyond June, Danish brand Ganni teamed up with Queens-born queer photographer, artist, and activist Richie Shazam to release two of Shazam’s prints on the fashion labels’s website.
+Every penny from the sales of the prints, which are available while supplies last starting Tuesday, will be divided between The Marsha P. Johnson Institute and FOR THE GWORLS, two organisations that are fighting to protect the Black transgender community.

 The prints — one being a scene from June’s Black Trans Lives Matter protest in Brooklyn and the other a self-portrait of Shazam from 2019 — are now available to purchase for $105 a piece.
 “My photography lets me tell stories, send but also transcend messages,” Shazam says in a press release.
 “My work connects me to who I am, where I come from, and most of all, those around me.”
 All 100 prints are also signed by Shazam.